• Skip to main content

 • Add the remaining olive oil to the Dutch oven and sauté onions, peppers, and celery on medium heat until onions have softened.
 Add minced garlic and cook for 1 minute.

-• Stir in Cajun seasoning and cook for 1 minute.
-Mix in tomato paste, diced tomatoes, Worcestershire sauce, bay leaf, chicken stock, and salt and pepper.
+• Add Cajun seasoning and cook for 1 minute.
+Stir in tomato paste, diced tomatoes, Worcestershire sauce, bay leaf, chicken stock, and 1 teaspoon of salt and ½ teaspoon of black pepper.
 Bring to a boil.

 Notes